JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 System.out.println(sum); // Prints 145
 ```

-In Kotlin, _sequence_ is the container type.
-Multi-step processing of sequences is executed lazily when possible:
+In Kotlin, use _[sequences](sequences.md)_.
+Multi-step processing of
+sequences is executed lazily when possible:
 actual computing happens only when the result of the whole processing chain is requested.

 ```kotlin